 ©Don Gutoski“It was the last day in Wapusk when Bob, our Tundra Buggy driver spotted a fox interaction from afar.
 We kept our distance and for the next several hours witnessed a red fox devour an Arctic fox.
 I stayed out the back of the buggy for most of the scene and I was rewarded when the red fox took the remains of its kill to stash for later.
 There was one moment where everything lined up for the photo I call "Tale of Two Foxes.”
 That evening as I looked through 3000 plus photos from the day, this image stopped me in my tracks.
 I knew then and there it was a very special photo, and everyone agreed.
 I ended up being the first amateur photographer in 51 years to win the Wildlife Photographer of the Year contest in 2015!" - Don Gutoski.

 Here is a short video sequence we captured of the event:

-And a couple additional before and after photos of the event captured by Simon Gee of CanUK Images and Buggy Bob Debets.
+Additional before and after photos of the event captured by Simon Gee of CanUK Images and Tundra Buggy Driver, Buggy Bob Debets.